jgreener64/phd_thesis/README.md

 - Cyclin A or A2?
 See Greg's paper
 - Binding assay or immunoblot assay etc
 - Abbreviations: check first use of each, e.g. PDB; CDK ambiguity
-- Active site should really be ATP-binding site for CDK2, also consistent name for ANS site
+- Active site should really be ATP-binding site for CDK2, also consistent name for ANS site and pocket of interest
 - Refer to all parts of figures in main text
 - Get C-helix inactivation ref from Greg
 - OA on GitHub